survivorsunited/mods-su-craftable-name-tag/docs/docs/faq.md

 ### What materials do I need to craft a name tag?

 You need:
-- 4x String
+- 1x String
-- 4x Paper
-- 1x Iron Ingot
+- 2x Iron Ingots

 ### Can I rename the name tag?